 (2) Criticism of the human tendency to distort the natural state of animals and in the process to distort their own innate nature and inner power; and

 (3) Recognition of animals and other dimensions of nature as potential teachers of human beings.
-In classical Daoism, and especially in the primitivist lineage, it thus appears that humans may be the least realized when it comes to expressing their innate nature. in order to return to their original connection with the Dao [the way], humans may observe animals and other living beings for guidance.”
+In classical Daoism, and especially in the primitivist lineage, it thus appears that humans may be the least realized when it comes to expressing their innate nature. in order to return to their original connection with the Dao [the way], humans may observe animals and other living beings for guidance.”28

-the Taoist text, The Zuangzi, states that domesticating animals can cause a practitioner to lose the capacity to embody the Tao:
+The Taoist text, The Zuangzi, states that domesticating animals can cause a practitioner to lose the capacity to embody the Tao:

 “Horses and oxen have four feet—this is what I mean by the celestial. putting a halter on the horse’s head, piercing the ox’s nose—this is what I mean by the human.
-So I say: Do not let what is human wipe out what is celestial; do not let what is purposeful wipe out what is fated.”
+So I say: Do not let what is human wipe out what is celestial; do not let what is purposeful wipe out what is fated.”29

 With the organization of Taoism prior to and throughout the Middle Ages, early Taoist communities rejected blood sacrifices which were standard within China.
-Unfortunately this did not extend to their personal diets as “historical sources indicate that animal slaughter, blood sacrifice, and meat consumption were excluded from early Daoist ritual contexts but that daily communal life still involved eating slaughtered animals.”
-Priests and those wanting to purify themselves, however, would adopt and/or maintain a vegetarian diet.
+Unfortunately this did not extend to their personal diets as “historical sources indicate that animal slaughter, blood sacrifice, and meat consumption were excluded from early Daoist ritual contexts but that daily communal life still involved eating slaughtered animals.”28 Priests and those wanting to purify themselves, however, would adopt and/or maintain a vegetarian diet.

 Though it comes from far before the organization of Taoism and persistence in animal consumption, I’ll leave you with a beautiful passage of Zuangzi analysis by Dr. Komjathy:

 “As one begins to renounce an instrumentalist and desire-based existential mode—as one begins to return to one’s original condition of attunement with the Dao—one may then accept animals and other organic beings as one’s teachers.
 According to the Shuangzi, one may learn carefree wandering from birds [chapters 1, 3, and 12].
 One may learn joy from fish [chapter 17; also chapters 6 and 10], embodied in spontaneity and playfulness.
 One may learn the possibility of a more expansive perspective from sea turtles [chapter 17].
 One may also learn the value of uselessness from old, gnarled trees [chapters 4, 20, and 24].
 From a classical and foundational Daoist viewpoint, these are the lessons learned from close observation of nature, of the Dao manifesting through the world and everything in existence.
-If one recognizes this value and wishes that such lessons be available to others, one must work to preserve wild places and make space for the wild being of animals. they are essential to animal flourishing.
+If one recognizes this value and wishes that such lessons be available to others, one must work to preserve wild places and make space for the wild being of animals.
+They are essential to animal flourishing.
 They are necessary for human participation in the dao.
-The Zhuangzi in turn urges one to imagine a world free of cages, corrals, hooks, lures, nets, pens, snares, and traps. [chapters 1, 3, 10, 18, 20, and 23].” [tweet this]
+The Zhuangzi in turn urges one to imagine a world free of cages, corrals, hooks, lures, nets, pens, snares, and traps. [chapters 1, 3, 10, 18, 20, and 23].”28 [tweet this]

 I hope that you enjoyed this look into the medieval times of veganism.